yshaikh06/Build-Anything/README.md

 You can access the workflow from here:
 http://n8n-agent-yusuf.northcentralus.azurecontainer.io:5678
-(link may vary depending on your name/region upon azure deplorment)
+(link may vary depending on your name/region upon azure deployment)

 If you notice your workflow is not present, double check that you created a volume within Azure (not just Docker).
 This is a common issue but once its created, you'll see it!

-Now it's time to create the form that users will fill out that the workflow will run through using the parametrs.
+Now it's time to create the form that users will fill out that the workflow will run through using the parameters.

 ---------------------------------------------------------------------------------------------------------------------------------
-### Step 8) Frontend Creation + Deplyment
+### Step 8) Frontend Creation + Deployment
 ### Conclusions/Final Thoughts

 As we have stated, workflows can be very complex or as simple as they need to.
 This project showed us that a small workflow can accomplish quite a lot and automate very important things for us.
 In regard to the environment overall, I encourage you to explore more with different nodes and see what kind of projects you can make!
 There are many different tools and automation techniques that can be done.